These Healthy Buffalo Chicken Meatballs are a freezer-friendly lunch or dinner idea โ theyโre also perfect for meal prep!

 What to serve with buffalo chicken meatballs

-Store: Keep cooked meatballs in an airtight container in the refrigerator for up to 5 days.
-Store them alongside veggies and dip, or separately for easier reheating.
+Storing: Keep cooked meatballs in an airtight container in the refrigerator for up to 5 days.

-Reheat: Microwave the meatballs for 1-2 minutes, or reheat in the oven at 400ยฐF for 10-15 minutes if you want to retain their texture.
+Reheat: Microwave the meatballs for 1-2 minutes, or reheat in the oven at 400ยฐF for 10-15 minutes.

 More healthy meatball recipes